GERN 400 - Perspectives on Gerontology » Winter 2022 » Test 1

 What is a key difference between traditional and modern societies?

-Traditional societies typically treat older adults with more disregard than modern societies
+A. Traditional societies typically treat older adults with more respect than modern societies

-Traditional societies typically treat older adults with more respect than modern societies
+C. Traditional societies typically treat older adults with more disregard than modern societies

 Question #17